 This course is an introduction to the science of Pathology.
 The basic principles of pathology will be presented with an emphasis on understanding the mechanism of development of the disease process.
 The general cellular and molecular events involved in the pathogenesis of disease will be introduced, with an emphasis on the fact that the pathological process is not a new entity but a misapplication of the normal processes already encountered.
-The students will be exposed to the literature of the discipline by the use of evidence based reviews and information from research papers in class.
+After the basic principles have been presented the study of the systems will begin with the study of the musculoskeletal and endocrine systems.